Wooler : Gateway to the Cheviots

 pele towers and battle fields lie stretched like a

 beautiful picture before the delighted gaze”

-At the foot of Yeavering Bell once stood the Royal Anglo-Saxon Palace called Ad Gefrin.
-Excavated in 1955, the building consisted of timber halls and defensive works.
-It is most closely associated with Edwin, the 6th century King of Northumbria.
-Ad Gefrin was later replaced by another Royal palace called Melmin, which was situated in Milfield Plain nearby.
+At the foot of Yeavering Bell in the vale formed by the River Glen to the north of the present road once stood the Royal Anglo-Saxon palace and town of Ad Gefrin.
+Excavated in 1955, this consisted of timber halls and defensive works and is most closely associated with Edwin, the sixth century King of Northumbria.

 “Your majesty, when we compare the present life of man on earth with that time of which we have no knowledge, it seems to me like the swift flight of a single sparrow through the banqueting-hall where you are sitting at dinner on a winter’s day with your thanes and counsellors.
 In the midst there is a comforting fire to warm the hall; outside, the storms of winter rain or snow are raging.

 This sparrow flies swiftly in through one door of the hall, and out through another.
 While he is inside, he is safe from the winter’s storms; but after a few moments of comfort, he vanishes from sight into the wintry world from which he came.
 Even so, man appears on earth for a little while; but of what went before this life or of what follows, we know nothing.
 Therefore, if this new teaching has brought any more certain knowledge, it seems only right that we should follow it.”

 Aerial photos and excavations at Ad Gefrin have revealed that as well as the halls of the royal palace there was a temple, (and later a church), a cemetery, several buildings, a kitchen and a great enclosure representing a defended fort or coral of some kind.